-Whenever a child leaves Little Hands, a transition document, which gives a summary of the child's development to date, using information from their Tapestry profile is completed.
-This is shared with the parents and sent direct to the child's new early years setting or primary school with parental consent.
+When a child leaves Little Hands, a transition document, giving a summary of the child's development, is completed on Tapestry.
+This is shared with parents and sent direct to the child's new setting or school with parental consent.

-Parent's consultations are offered, giving parents and other family members the opportunity to view the nursery and talk to the staff without the children present.
+Parents' consultations are offered, giving parents and other family members the opportunity to view the nursery and talk to the staff without the children present.

-Little Hands has no requirement for parents to help at nursery on a "rota system basis" but parent's contributions are always welcome in whatever form they may take.
-We welcome parents and family members at any time to visit, help, offer their own skills, and to be involved in the nursery if they wish to do so.
+Little Hands has no requirement for parents to help at nursery on a "rota basis" but parents' contributions are always welcome.
+We welcome parents and family members to visit, help, offer their own skills, and to be involved in the nursery if they wish; access to nursery may be limited during times when infectious illness levels within the nursery or local area are high.

-Parents are kept informed of nursery activities with a half termly newsletter, which details the nursery themes/topics, term dates, special activities, etc. The newsletters are sent by email but are available on the nursery website and in paper form.
+Parents are kept informed of nursery activities with a half termly newsletter, which details the nursery themes/topics, term dates, special activities, etc. Newsletters are sent by email but are available on the nursery website and in paper form.
+The nursery also provides information to parents via Tapestry, regular emails and on the nursery's Instagram page.

 General nursery and Early Years Foundation Stage (EYFS) information is displayed on the parent's notice board.
 Also, general information, including meetings or lectures, which may be useful to parents is displayed in the waiting area.
+During times when access to nursery is limited, information will be emailed, and notices will be displayed where visible from outside (e.g., windows and doors).

-The nursery sends out parent questionnaires to evaluate the care and education it is providing and to plan future nursery development and parents are involved, whenever possible and in a variety of ways, in new initiatives.
+The nursery may send out parent questionnaires to evaluate the care and education it is providing and to plan future nursery development and parents are involved, whenever possible and in a variety of ways, in new initiatives.

-Information for registering queries, complaints or suggestions, is included in these policies and a "thoughts & reflections" box is available in the entrance hall.
+Information for registering queries, complaints, or suggestions, is included in these policies and a "thoughts & reflections" box is available in the entrance hall.